ThemeCafe/Docs/docs/troubleshooting.md

 ## Menu loads but it's unresponsive

-You are probably using Swip Swap Me
+You are probably using Swip Swap Me.

 If you are using the default configuration

-- Press the TV button on the gamepad
+- Press the TV button on the Wii U Gamepad.

 If you are not using the default configuration and don't remember the button combo

-- Delete the config file of the plugin and/or Delete the plugin
+- Delete the config file of the plugin and/or Delete the plugin.

 --------------